IvanHanonoCozzetti/ML-solar-irradiance-prediction-IoT-App/README.md

 *What insights will this project give?*  <br>
 This project does cover and provide good insight into a wide range of areas:
 - SkLeran widely used model and algorithms: How to set them up, set hyperparameters, learn about fitting and predicting (in this case, for a Regression problem)
-- StreamLit: An open-source framework to build and deploy web applications, which is very good for data-based applications, with advanced data science tools, such as interactive plots.
+- Streamlit: An open-source framework to build and deploy web applications, which is very good for data-based applications, with advanced data science tools, such as interactive plots.
 - Connectivity with Mosquitto & Umqtt
 - Implementation of asynchronous programming and threads: Implemented between real-time data display, ML prediction computation, display of predictions, and MQTT publishing.<br>
   This also includes basic utilization of `_threads` for the RP Pico, which is simple to implement, but highly valuable to achieve parallelism on the Pico as a full-duplex transmitter (acting as publisher with core 0 and subscriber with core 1).